 Your student loans, credit card debt, how you will file your taxes and spend your money.

 Will you have joint or separate bank accounts?
 There is no his or her money, the two become one.

 It can’t be your way all the time.

 16. Forgive each other when you make a mistake.

 And learn to not repeat the same mistake over and over again.

 Your spouse can only take so much; they have their limits.
 This is also a way to build trust.

 Who does what?
 What other responsibilities do you have to share?

-Think about the chores you both love and enjoy doing.
+Think about the chores you both love and enjoy doing (or hate the least).
 Split these chores and do them diligently.